alaffin12/stackedit/Caught by Stradh.md

 * On the possible punishments: They range from fines and imprisonment to exile and to execution in some cases.
 There is also a possibility of torture as the burgomaster is a sadist, but they do not mention that.
 * On the festivals: The guards will expound their virtues, again reiterating the fact that the morale of the people has kept the people of Vallaki safe for a century.
 * On where to stay: The Blue Water Inn is the only inn in town.
+* On where to buy gear: Ulbrek's shop ('the Cracked Anvil') for metal work

 Once the players confirm they have no more questions the guards will call for a scribe and take a brief description of the party, along with their weapons.
 Vallaki does not require visitors to go unarmed (after all, Barovia is a rough place) and they won't even get too mad if people try to lie or hide things (after all, Barovia is the kind of place that inspires paranoia) (DC 12 check to hide items, use false names etc).

 #### Around Town
 ##### General
 The plan is for the players to pick up some cold weather gear to head into the mountains (remind them, if they haven't figured this out yet) and spend a couple evenings in town before heading out.
 Refer to this [Reddit Post](https://www.reddit.com/r/CurseofStrahd/comments/8oj1qt/shops_in_vallaki/) for more information on the shops.
-The basic plan is as follows
+This can go lots of ways, but try to follow this basic outline - the players w

 ### Tsolenka Pass